A Unified Mixture-View Framework for Unsupervised Representation Learning: Experiments

+\paragraph{Linear SVM classification on VOC2007.} The results are shown in Table~\ref{tab:svm}.
 In most cases, BSIM consistently boosts the baselines by about $1\%$ mAP.
-Particularly, BYOL-BISM boosts BYOL by a clear margin: 1.4$\%$ mAP.
-BYOL-BSIM300 outperforms the supervised pre-trained baseline with 0.4$\%$ higher mAP.
-BYOL-BSIM trained for 200 epochs is comparable to BYOL300 trained for 300 epochs.
-Moreover, WBSIM further boosts the performance.
-MoCoV2 benefits $1\%$ higher mAP from BSIM, and an extra $0.6\%$ higher one from WBSIM, indicating that BSIM is complementary to SIM.
-It is worth emphasizing that BYOL-BSIM300 makes the first time that self-supervised learning surpasses the supervised counterpart in classification tasks with only 3x number of pre-training epochs.
+Particularly, BYOL-BSIM is boosted by a clear margin: \textbf{1.4\%} mAP.
+BYOL-BSIM300 outperforms the supervised pre-trained baseline with \textbf{0.4\%} higher mAP.
+BYOL-BSIM (200 epochs' training) is comparable to BYOL300 (300 epochs).
+Noticeably, WBSIM further boosts the performance.
+MoCoV2 benefits \textbf{1\%} mAP from BSIM, and an extra \textbf{0.6\%} higher mAP from WBSIM, indicating that BSIM is complementary to SIM.

-\textbf{Low-shot classification on VOC2007.} We further evaluate the low-shot performance when each category contains much fewer images.
-Following \cite{wang2016learning,goyal2019scaling,zhan2020online}, we use seven settings (N=1, 2, 4, 8, 16, 32, 64 and 96 positive samples), train linear SVMs on the low-shot splits, and report the test results across 3 independent experiments, shown in Table~\ref{tab:svm}.
-BSIM also helps all baselines to achieve better performance by substantial margins.
+\paragraph{Low-shot classification on VOC2007.} The results are shown in Table~\ref{tab:svm}.
+BSIM helps all baselines to achieve better performance by substantial margins.
 It's interesting to see that BYOL-BSIM300 gradually bridge its gap from the supervised baseline.
 When the number of the training set is more than 64, it's comparable to the supervised version.

-\textbf{Linear classification on ImageNet.} We follow the linear classification protocol in \cite{he2020momentum} where a linear classifier is appended to frozen features for supervised training.
-As for MoCo, we train 100 epochs using SGD with a batch size of 256.
-The learning rate is initialized as 30 and scheduled by 0.1 $\times$ at epoch 30 and 60.

-BYOL \cite{grill2020bootstrap} adopts a quite different setting.
-To reproduce the baseline results, we train it for 90 epochs using the SGD optimizer with 0.9 momentum.
-Besides, we use L2 regularization with 0.0001 and a batch size of 256.
-The initial learning rate is 0.01 and scheduled by the 0.1 $\times$ at epoch 30 and 60.
-We also study the level of feature representation from five stages (F1-F5) of ResNet50 and from the average pooling layer since different methods vary in their best-performing layers.
-The results are shown in Table~\ref{tab:linear-imagenet}, where the performance of the competing methods are extracted from \cite{zhan2020open}.
+\paragraph{Linear classification on ImageNet.} The results are shown in Table~\ref{tab:linear-imagenet}, where the performance of the competing methods are extracted from \cite{zhan2020open}.